Pearl River Students Accused Of Racist Behavior At Athletic Event

 It is unclear what was said or done, though the incident led to swift reactions from both school districts and Rockland County's top elected official.

-“For the second time in less than four months, racist behavior was exhibited by Pearl River High School students during a recent athletic event against Nyack High School,” Rockland County Executive Ed Day said in a statement.
+“For the second time in less than four months, racist behavior was exhibited by Pearl River Middle School students during a recent athletic event against Nyack Middle School,” Rockland County Executive Ed Day said in a statement.

 “As a former youth coach, I’m very disappointed to learn that more racist taunts were made during a school track meet, and I strongly condemn this appalling behavior which has no place in our community,” he continued.
 "I urge the school district to hold these individuals accountable.